Amsterdam-Internships/Readability-Lexical-Simplification/README.md

 # Readability : Contextualized Lexical Simplification

 This repository contains all code that has been used for my Master thesis on Contextualized Lexical Simplification.
-The repository, like my thesis is a work in progress.

 ![img.png](media/img.png)

 [comment]: <> (![]&#40;media/examples/emojis.png&#41;)

 ---

 ## Project Folder Structure